A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Abstract Tasks and Datasets

 \textbf{PCFG SET.} PCFG SET stands for Probabilistic Context Free Grammar String Edit Task.
-It is an artificial translation task where sequences produced by probabilistic context-free grammar need to be translated into sequences representing their meaning \cite{hupkes2020compositionality}.
-The output sequences can be constructed recursively using specified string edit operations applied to the input sequence e.g.the input `repeat ABC` will be mapped to the sequence `ABCABC`.
+It is an artificial translation task where sequences produced by probabilistic context-free grammar need to be translated into sequences representing their meaning \citep{hupkes2020compositionality}.
+The output sequences can be constructed recursively using specified string edit operations applied to the input sequence, e.g., the input ``repeat ABC'' will be mapped to the sequence ``ABCABC.''
 The systematicity test uses a combination of words $a$ and $b$ in the input where the model has seen $a$ but not $b$ and vice versa.
 However, the combination of $a$ and $b$ is plausible in the corpus.

-\textbf{COGS.} The data is designed for the so-called Compositional Generalization Challenge (COGS)~\cite{kim2020cogs}.
-The task is a kind of semantic parsing based on a fragment of English where the models need to determine a formal meaning representation of the input English sentences.
-There are 4 categories in COGS that test some form of systematicity including Novel Combination of Familiar Primitives and Grammatical Roles, Novel Combination of Modified Phrases and Grammatical Roles, Verb Argument Structure Alteration, and Verb Class.
+\textbf{COGS.} This dataset is designed for the Compositional Generalization Challenge (COGS)~\citep{kim2020cogs}.
+The task is a kind of semantic parsing based on a fragment of English where the models need to determine a formal meaning representation of the input English text.
+There are 4 categories in COGS that test some form of systematicity, including Novel Combination of Familiar Primitives and Grammatical Roles, Novel Combination of Modified Phrases and Grammatical Roles, Verb Argument Structure Alteration, and Verb Class.

+\textbf{ReaSCAN.} This extension of gSCAN overcomes some of its limitations by requiring compositional language interpretation and reasoning about entities and relations~\citep{wu2021reascan}.
+The challenges for systematicity are Category A, which tests novel object attribute combinations such as novel color modifier, color attribute, and size attribute, which is adapted from gSCAN~\citep{https://doi.org/10.48550/arxiv.2003.05161}.
+Category B tests unseen co-occurrences of objects and relations, which is unique to ReaSCAN.

+\textbf{SQOOP.} This is a dataset of Spatial Queries On Object Pairs (SQOOP). \pk{It is a minimalistic visual question answering, with yes-no answers.
+The input is an image and a question based on spatial reasoning~\citep{bahdanau2019systematic}.} Models are tested for answering questions on all possible object pairs after being trained on only a subset.
+Questions are of the form X R Y (X and Y are objects while R is a relation) where training sets are generated by controlled sampling of X and Y objects.

+\textbf{CLUTRR.} This dataset is on Compositional Language Understanding and Text-based Relational Reasoning (CLUTRR).
+The task is, given a natural language short story, to answer questions on kinship relations that can be inferred from story~\citep{sinha2019clutrr}.
+Models are tested on combinations of held-out reasoning rules that are unseen during training.
+Thus, it tests systematic generalization capability or systematicity.